Artorp/Profilio/README.md

 If using maven, use the included pom.xml and run

     mvn clean package

+NB: Change "Built-By" parameter in the MANIFEST.MF by running

+    mvn -Duser.name=your_name clean package

 A fat jar is placed in the target folder.